serverless/blog/posts/2018-01-08-how-to-manage-your-alexa-skills-with-serverless.md

 # Introduction

-Marcy here, creator of the Serverless Alexa plug-in.
+Masashi here, creator of the Serverless Alexa plug-in.

 Serverless and IoT go hand in hand, and it's easy to use the [Serverless Framework](https://serverless.com/framework/) to develop AWS Lambda functions for Alexa Skills.